parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net/README.md

 public abstract class ModbusProtocol : BaseProtocol public class ModbusTcpProtocol : ModbusProtocol
 ```
-"abstract" keyword is optional because if user can use this protocal don't write abstract.
+"abstract" keyword is optional because if user can use this protocol don't write abstract.

 Second: Extend ProtocolUnit, IInputStruct and IOutputStruct.
 ```C#